 - Produced a CV and covering letter that focus on their skills and qualities.

-- Been made aware of all the Post-16 Choices available to them, through presentations in class and assembly, Year 11 Options Evening, and attending taster sessions on their potential 6th Form (or college) subject choices.
+- Been made aware of all the Post-16 Choices available to them, through presentations in class and assembly, Year 11 Options Evening, and attending taster sessions on their potential sixth form or college subject choices.